 This section of the website describes the ECOG-ACRIN Mentoring Program and serves as the central resource for individuals interested in applying.
 Listed below and to the right are the current mentorship programs.
 Follow the links to the dedicated pages that contain detailed information such as eligibility requirements, timelines for application, and listings of past recipients.

 A committee of Group leaders monitors and promotes the professional development of young investigators across the Group.
 Committee members organize and oversee the mentorship initiatives and work closely with the chairs of each of the Group’s scientific committees to ensure the effective engagement of junior investigators in developing and leading ECOG-ACRIN clinical trials.

 Dr. Giantonio is the Executive Officer of ECOG-ACRIN

 Suresh S. Ramalingam, MD, Co-Chair

-Dr. Ramalingam is the Deputy Chair of Therapeutic Studies and Chair of the Thoracic Cancer Committee of ECOG-ACRIN.
-He is a Professor of Hematology, Emory University, and Medical Oncology Director, Division of Medical Oncology, Winship Cancer Institute, Atlanta, GA.
+Dr. Ramalingam is Deputy Chair for Therapeutic Studies, and Chair of the Thoracic Cancer Committee of ECOG-ACRIN

 Joseph A. Sparano, MD, Co-Chair